|Guide||♦||18 Triplogs||0 Topics|

 The hike to Mescal Mountain starts at the Long Canyon #122 Trailhead on Long Canyon Road, about 0.6 miles after the stop sign where Boynton Pass Road branches off to the left (SW) and Long Canyon Road to the right (NE).
 The trailhead is on the left side of the road as you come around a curve.
 There are spaces for a half dozen cars and one of those tri-part information panels with usually incomplete trail information.

-After about 0.6 miles you come to an an old fence where the trail seems to split: two trails straight and a bit to the right (the Long Canyon trail), one less prominent trail to the left (W).
+After about 0.6 miles, you come to an old fence where the trail seems to split: two trails straight and a bit to the right (the Long Canyon trail), one less prominent trail to the left (W).
 This is the trail to Mescal Mountain.
-It's an unofficial trail, but it's generally quite obvious and has lots of hiker made cairns.
+It's an unofficial trail, but it's generally quite obvious and has lots of hiker-made cairns.
 You also see the cliffs of the main body of Mescal Mountain ahead and to your left as you hike along and slowly gain height.
-The trail is working its way to the base of an outlying arm of the mountain (on your right) with some impressive redrock cliffs and overhangs.
-In about a quarter mile you start climbing up to a saddle.
-Just before you get to the top of the saddle, you have to do some light scrambling over slickrock and you'll also see a small ruin which, I'm told, is a vandalized Indian ruin.
-Once on top of the saddle you already have a great view down to Deadman Pass.
-You also have the questionable pleasure of admiring the large, green golf course at Long Canyon and the expensive ticky-tack boxes of the Enchantment Resort at the head of Boynton Canyon.
+The trail is working its way to the base of an outlying arm of the mountain (on your right) with some impressive red rock cliffs and overhangs.
+In about a quarter-mile, you start climbing up to a saddle.
+Just before you get to the top of the saddle, you have to do some light scrambling over slickrock, and you'll also see a small ruin, which, I'm told, is a vandalized Indian ruin.
+Once on top of the saddle, you already have a great view down to Deadman Pass.
+You also have the dubious pleasure of admiring the large, green golf course at Long Canyon and the expensive ticky-tack boxes of the Enchantment Resort at the head of Boynton Canyon.